 The reviewers are normally offered $1,000 plus expenses (least-cost travel, accommodation and meals).
 The Dean’s Office pays for this.
 The total cost for a review averages $7,500.
 Departments should submit a budget to the Dean’s Office before the visit.

 A complete and candid written evaluation with constructive recommendations for improvements is required of each review team.
-Once the written report is received, the Dean discusses the report with the President, then the department, conveying to the chair the President’s views.
+Once the written report is received, the Dean discusses the report with the Provost, then the department, conveying to the chair the Provost's views.

 The department may wish to hold a second retreat or on-campus meeting to ‘debrief’ and plan for the future after the external review has been completed.
 The department should produce a written response to the report; this response may form the basis for the development of a departmental plan for the future.